qwd/dev-site/docs/_en/resource/warning-info.md

 QWeather provides over 100 warning types based on definitions from official meteorological departments around the world, however, these types are not available to all countries or regions.

 We also provide warning icons, please go to [QWeather Icons](https://icons.qweather.com/en/).

+> **Hint:** The name of the warning type may be the same, this is not a bug, for example, almost every meteorological department will issue "wind warning", but the rules or standards of this warning may be different, please refer to the definition of the meteorological department.

+> **WARNING:** Warning types may be added, modified or deleted according to the meteorological authorities, and the names of warning types may change due to translation effects, so we do not recommend storing these warning types to avoid causing errors in your program when warning types are updated.
+{:.bqdanger}

 <table>
   <thead>